" "

 For many households, the National Broadband Network (NBN) will be the source of the fastest internet plans you are likely to find.
 However, finding a fast plan and reliable provider can be a massive challenge.

 Australia is a huge country geographically, with not a whole lot of people in it.
-Even though we are one of the most urbanised countries in the world, building the National Broadband Network (NBN) and providing ‘fast’ internet in general has been no mean feat.
+Even though we are one of the most urbanised countries in the world, building the NBN and providing ‘fast’ internet in general has been no mean feat.
 In fact, it has been somewhat of a struggle, with providers having to compensate customers for slow speeds, and a whole range of customers ditching the NBN altogether and moving to alternative networks.

-Read on to find out who the fastest NBN providers in Australia are, and how to pick the right fast home internet plan for your needs.
+Read on to find out about the fastest internet in Australia and the fast internet providers, and how to pick the right plan for your needs.

 Home Ultrafast (NBN 1000) plans

-It’s possible to get gigabit-speed NBN in Australia, although it’s not available to everyone and definitely doesn’t come cheap.
-More and more telcos are launching NBN plans on these faster speed tiers, however, you’ll typically need to be on a Fibre to the Premises NBN connection to qualify, or live at one of the HFC connected homes capable of achieving ultra-fast speeds.
+It’s possible to get gigabit-speed NBN in Australia, although it’s not available to everyone and is typically more expensive than plans on the other speed tiers.
+You’ll typically need to be on a Fibre to the Premises NBN connection to qualify, or live at one of the HFC connected homes capable of achieving ultra-fast speeds.
+However, NBN Co is rolling out a free NBN fibre upgrade program to eligable homes in order to connect more homes to fast internet plans.

-Providers offering NBN 250 and/or NBN 1000 to eligible customers include Aussie Broadband, Vodafone, iiNet, Kogan, iPrimus, Optus and Telstra.
-These plans offer a typical peak-hour download speed of 215Mbps for NBN 250, and 250Mbps or more for NBN 1000, which varies between provider.
+Providers offering NBN 1000 to eligible customers include Aussie Broadband, Vodafone, iiNet, Kogan, iPrimus, Optus and Telstra.
+The expected typical peak-hour download speed will vary between providers, but some plans may reach up to 800-900Mbps during the evening peak.

 The following tables show a selection of unlimited Home Ultrafast (NBN 1000) plans on Canstar Blue’s database listed in order of standard monthly cost, from lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.